Cloud architecture review and cost optimisations for Risilience

 Security highlights

 The network/VPC configuration was one of the few major concerns in regards to Risilience security.
 Their placement of some resources on a public subnet should be avoided, and anything that can be moved into a private subnet should be moved as soon as possible.
-Resources that are only connecting to other resources do not need to be publicly exposed, and servers that do need to be accessed for login to Risilience,
+Resources that are only connecting to other resources do not need to be publicly exposed, and servers that do need to be accessed for login to Risilience, should be associated with a load balancer to ensure there is added security and a secure connection for all authorised traffic with a Client VPN for staff/dev access.

 Organisation upgrades